-Flight tickets for travel 1 December 2020 onwards
+Flight tickets for travel in 2021 onwards

 Flight tickets for travel between 14 March - 30 November 2020

-Customers who have purchased kulula.com or British Airways (operated by Comair) flight tickets (ticket number starting with 161) for departure between 14 March and 30 November 2020 and who have elected to keep the value of their bookings, or where customers did not make any election, will be able to use the unused ticket value for future travel.
+Customers who have purchased kulula.com or British Airways (operated by Comair) flight tickets (ticket number starting with 161) for departure between 14 March and 30 November 2020 and have elected to keep the value of their bookings, or where customers did not make any election, will be able to use the unused ticket value for future travel.

 This value will be allocated to a kulula Travel bank account, which can be used to pay, or part pay for a future flight booking on the kulula.com website from 11 January 2021 to 30 November 2021.

-Comair will unfortunately not be in a position to make any refunds in respect of tickets purchased prior to 5 May 2020, for flights originally scheduled to be flown up to 30 November 2020.
+kulula.com and British Airways (operated by Comair) will unfortunately not be in a position to make any refunds in respect of tickets purchased prior to 5 May 2020, for flights originally scheduled to be flown up to 30 November 2020.
 Customers who have purchased such tickets for flights operated by Comair became creditors of the company when the company commenced business rescue proceedings on 5 May 2020.
 This includes customers who had refunds pending at the time.

 As communicated on various occasions during these business rescue proceedings, customers were given the options to remain a creditor and be treated as such in terms of the business rescue plan, retain the value of the unused ticket for future travel or forfeit the value of the ticket.